Isaace96/photo-drawing-helper/README.md

 # Photo Drawing Helper

 A React.js web application that processes images to extract tonal ranges for drawing reference.
-Upload an image and get four separate grayscale images showing highlights, midtones, shadows, and darks.
+Upload an image and get four separate greyscale images showing highlights, midtones, shadows, and darks.

 ## Features